ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 **Accessory**:
 : any product intended to interface with a Platform to connect to a Crowdsourced Network through the means described in these documents.

-**Active Scanning**:
+**Manual Scanning**:
-: method(s) of  detection that involves a user initiated scan for nearby Accessories.
+: method(s) of  detection that involve(s) a user initiated scan for nearby Accessories.
 Contrast with Passive Scanning.

 **Attacker**:
 : any individual, group, or organization that is attempting to engage in  and/or circumvention of the DULT Protocol.